-14. What if I am on Long Term Disability (LTD) when the severance payment is paid?
+14. What if I am on long term disability (LTD) when the severance payment is paid?

-A Memorandum of Agreement has been issued regarding the severance payment and LTD benefit.
+A Memorandum of Agreement will be issued regarding the severance payment and LTD benefit.
 It has been agreed that the severance payment will not be deducted as an offset for the LTD benefit payments.
-Your severance will be paid as per your Payment Election form.
+Your severance will be paid as per your Payment Election Form.